MelihcanSrky/TodoApp/README.md

 * ----

 ### Completed Things!
 This App Works on dev branch for now.
+(0.2.0 release is main)

+* TodoApp - Android Kotlin project (process in kotlin branch)
+* * Login / Register Pages are done.
+* * Home Page is done.

 In todogo folder:
 ```powershell